|Homepage:||Click to visit|

 There are ATMs everywhere in Athens, Argos, Nafplion, and Mycenae, should you need extra cash.
 It is recommended that you have some cash or preferably a credit card for incidentals or personal expenses (avoid travelers checks).
 It is advisable to let your bank or credit card company know that you are leaving the country to avoid problems while you are abroad.

-The excavation team will be housed in double or triple occupancy rooms at the Klytemnestra Hotel in Mycenae, Greece.
-The rooms are very clean, with private bathroom and shower, air-condition units, windows, and many of them with balconies.
-There is refrigerator for common use on the first floor, a washing machine in the basement for a small fee, and free wireless internet (Klytemnestra Hotel).
+The excavation team will be housed in double or triple occupancy rooms at the Petite Planet Hotel in Mycenae, Greece.
+The rooms are very clean, with private bathroom and shower, air-conditioning units, and private balconies.
+There is a refrigerator for common use on the first floor, a washing machine in the basement for a small fee, and free wireless internet, and a swimming pool.
 The program will provide transportation to/from the hotel to archaeological site and on field trips.

 Your health and safety is of the utmost important to this excavation.
 The village of Mycenae is served by emergency medical facilities and a local physician, while the city of Argos is served by a hospital.
 The director will be on-site to handle any medical issues and has also made arrangements with his assistants and local liaisons in case of emergencies, and many members of staff are trained in first aid and first aid kits are present at all times on site.